 All goods ordered are sent for dispatch after we have received payment in plain unmarked envelopes.

-If you are suffering from insomnia, and live in the UK, Northern Ireland or the Republic of Ireland, our 24-hour Insomnia Support Clinic is always on stand-by to deliver sleep aids to your doorstep quickly and without the need for a doctor';s prescription.
+If you are suffering from insomnia, and live in the EU, Northern Ireland or the Republic of Ireland, our 24-hour Insomnia Support Clinic is always on stand-by to deliver sleep aids to your doorstep quickly and without the need for a doctor';s prescription.